DinoChiesa/AppInt-Apigee-PDU-Checker/README.md

 script, modify env.sh, source it again, and re-run the setup.

-But there is an easier way to add a new prject: just enable the existing service account with apigee.readOnlyAdmin role, on the new project or projects.
-There's a script that can do _just that_:
+But there is an easier way to add a new prject: just enable the existing service account with [`apigee.readOnlyAdmin` role](https://cloud.google.com/iam/docs/understanding-roles#apigee.readOnlyAdmin), on the new project or projects.
+There's a script included here that can do _just that_:

 ```
 ./add-apigee-project.sh project-id-of-additional-apigee-org